MertSAP/capbuilder/README.md

 # Background

-CAPBuiilder is a SAP Cloud Application Programming Model(CAP) Application that allows Developers to jumpstart their projects by defining and modelling Service/Applications via a Fiori Interface.
+CAPBuilder is a SAP Cloud Application Programming Model(Node.js) Application that allows Developers to jumpstart their projects by defining and modelling Service/Applications via a Fiori Interface, and then download a working project

+CAP Builder has the following features:

+- AI Project creation via a text prompt
+- AI Data Generation
+- Downloading a zip of all generation code including a fiori elements application
+- Live Preview of your application
+- Downloading your tempalte file to share with othes.

 Through the User Interface the following aspects of a Service/Application can be modelled:

 - Entities - Both Master Data and Managed
   - The Fields of an Entity including